 Lose Yourself on the Heart 200 Road Trip

 At the beginning of your northern trip to Scotland is the incredibly beautiful area known as the Heart of Scotland.
-This up and coming part of the country has some of Scotland’s most historic sights, buildings, and tales of the old.
-The Heart 200 road trip is Scotland’s latest road trip, introduced in the Summer of 2019 after the hugely popular North Coast 500 exploded into the public eye.
+This up-and-coming part of the country has some of Scotland’s most historic sights, buildings, and tales of the old.
+The Heart 200 road trip is Scotland’s latest road trip, introduced in the Summer of 2019 after the hugely popular North Coast 500 beaches exploded into the public eye.

 If you are planning a road trip around Scotland then this route should be at the top of your list.
 Whether you plan on touring for 5 days or for two weeks, there are enough incredible sights to keep entertained on any length of trip.

 If you are feeling adventurous, wild camping is one of the best ways to see the North of Scotland.
 Wild camping is the act of camping in the wilderness, where there is no official camping ground.
 It is legal in Scotland, providing campers respect the landowner by leaving no trace of camping and aren’t in the view of nearby houses.

 Spread throughout Scotland, there are certain locations with bye-laws stating that a permit must be obtained in order to camp.
 This is mainly due to people abusing this tradition by camping where they should not and leaving litter around the countryside.
 The full list of these locations can be found on the Scotland tourism website.

 John O’ Groats is the most northerly point on mainland Britain, a world of jagged cliffs, infinite horizons, and extreme weather conditions.
 As you venture to this northern point, you begin to understand what life could have been like for the first Viking settlers, as they made their way across the Arctic Ocean and landed on these shores in the 9th century.
 The coastlines are rugged and the seas ferociously beautiful.